This Nighttime Routine Checklist Will Change Your Life

 You already know.
 If you don’t know, now you know.

-I take a magnesium supplement (this one), but, and this is a big but (I’ve always wanted to write that on the internet), I only take it on days when I’m sure I haven’t gotten enough magnesium from my food and I’m feeling desperate.
+I take a magnesium supplement, but, and this is a Big But (I’ve always wanted to write that phrase on the internet), I still question the purity of these supplements since they aren’t regulated.1 I only take it on days when I’m sure I haven’t gotten enough magnesium from my food and I’m feeling desperate.
 So, rarely.

 In fact, I’m pretty much over supplements at this point.
-I feel the inherent risks are not worth it: 1) Studies like this one and this one have clearly shown that a majority of supplements tested are “inaccurately labeled” and contain “contaminants” that are harmful, and 2) Supplements are “global” therapies, which means that they affect way more than just a single molecule or mechanism in the body.
-And much of the biochemistry and interactions are not fully understood at this point.
+I feel the inherent risks are not worth it: 1) Several studies have shown that a majority of supplements tested are “inaccurately labeled” and contain “contaminants” that are harmful,2 and 2) Supplements are “global” therapies, which means that they affect way more than just a single molecule or mechanism in the body.3 And much of the biochemistry and interactions are not fully understood at this point.

 Focus on getting all of your vitamins, nutrients, and life from foods.
 Eat healthy if you must.